edgedb/edgedb/docs/datamodel/triggers.rst

 .. note::

-    Triggers cannot be used to modify the object that set off the trigger.
-    Instead, you should use :ref:`mutation rewrites
+    Triggers cannot be used to *modify* the object that set off the trigger, although they can be used with :eql:func:`assert` to do *validation* on that object.
+If you need to modify the object, you can use :ref:`mutation rewrites <ref_datamodel_mutation_rewrites>`.
-    <ref_datamodel_mutation_rewrites>` for this.

 Here's an example that creates a simple audit log type so that we can keep track of what's happening to our users in a database.
 First, we will create a